bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/code-signing-index.md

 tag:
 - ios
 - code-signing
-summary: 'Manage iOS code signing on Bitrise: collect and upload your code signing files using our tools, and export your app with the export method you specify.'
+description: 'Manage iOS code signing on Bitrise: collect and upload your code signing files using our tools, and export your app with the export method you specify.'
 menu:
   code-signing-main: